microsoft/MixedReality-WebRTC/docs/manual/cs/helloworld-cs-connection-uwp.md

    Here we fix the size to 320x240 pixels, align the control to the lower right corner of the window, and add a 20px margin.

 At this point, the sample application is functional, although there is no mechanism to initiate a call.
 You can either add a button or similar to call [`CreateOffer()`](xref:Microsoft.MixedReality.WebRTC.PeerConnection.CreateOffer), or test this sample with the `TestAppUWP` available in the MixedReality-WebRTC repository in `examples/TestAppUWP`, which implements a "Create offer" button.
 Be sure to set the correct local and remote peer ID on **both** peers and have a `node-dss` server running before hitting the "Create offer" button, otherwise signaling will not work.

+In either cases however, be sure to create transceivers only on the caller:

+- If adding a [`CreateOffer()`](xref:Microsoft.MixedReality.WebRTC.PeerConnection.CreateOffer) button to the application, then move the calls to [`AddTransceiver()`](xref:Microsoft.MixedReality.WebRTC.PeerConnection.AddTransceiver(Microsoft.MixedReality.WebRTC.MediaKind,Microsoft.MixedReality.WebRTC.TransceiverInitSettings)) into the button handler, so that they are manually created on the caller only.
+On the callee, they will be created automatically in the same order when applying the offer received from the caller.
+- If using the `TestAppUWP` to make a connection with, the `TestAppUWP` is the caller so the transceivers should be created inside that app, and the calls to [`AddTransceiver()`](xref:Microsoft.MixedReality.WebRTC.PeerConnection.AddTransceiver(Microsoft.MixedReality.WebRTC.MediaKind,Microsoft.MixedReality.WebRTC.TransceiverInitSettings)) deleted from `App1`.